Mocedades

-Group formation
+History

+Las Hermanas Uranga and Voces y Guitarras (1967–1969)

-In 1967, in the Basque city of Bilbao, three young sisters, Amaya, Izaskun and Estíbaliz Uranga, formed a vocal trio named Las Hermanas Uranga (The Uranga Sisters).
+In 1967, in the Basque city of Bilbao, three young sisters, Amaya, Izaskun and Estíbaliz Uranga, formed a vocal trio named Las Hermanas Uranga.
 They sang at various venues in Bilbao.
 During their rehearsals, their brothers and friends joined.
-Eventually they decided to form a vocal group named Voces y guitarras ("Voices and Guitars") with folk and spiritual music and The Beatles as their influences.
-The members of Voces y guitarras were Amaya Uranga, Izaskun Uranga, Estibaliz Uranga, Roberto Uranga, Rafael Blanco, Sergio Blanco, José Ipiña, Javier Garay and Francisco "Paco" Panera.
+Eventually they decided to form a vocal group named Voces y Guitarras singing folk and spiritual music, with also music from The Beatles as their influences.
+The members of Voces y Guitarras were Amaya Uranga, Izaskun Uranga, Estibaliz Uranga, Roberto Uranga, Rafael Blanco, Sergio Blanco, José Ipiña, Javier Garay and Francisco "Paco" Panera.
 They spent a year performing around their hometown before sending a demo cassette to producer Juan Carlos Calderón in Madrid.
-He took an immediate interest in the group and renamed them Mocedades, meaning "youths," from the Spanish word mocedad, which means "youth."
-Javier Garay could not join them because he needed to do military service, so Mocedades started out as an eight-member group.
+He took an immediate interest in the group and renamed them Mocedades, meaning youths (from the Spanish word mocedad).
+Just before the group began to record their first album, Javier Garay could not join them because he needed to do military service, so Mocedades started out as an eight-member group.

+Initial success (1969–1972)

+In 1969, Mocedades signed a recording contract with Zafiro Records, and released their self-titled debut studio album that year, which was produced by Juan Carlos Calderón, who co-wrote most of the songs, including their debut single "Aridos campos", and their first hit song "Pange lingua".
+This was followed by their second studio album Mocedades 2, once again produced by Calderón, released in 1970 and featuring the hit song "Más allá", as well as Amaya Uranga's rendition of The Beatles' classic "Let It Be".

+In 1971, before work on their third album began, José Ipiña and Francisco "Paco" Panera left the group to do military service (Panera never returned to the group in order to become a professor at a local university), and Javier Garay, once he completed his work in the Spanish army in Africa, rejoined the group that year.
+This led to the recording and release of their third studio album Mocedades 3, which was also produced by Calderón, and included the songs "Otoño", "My Bonnie" and "¡Oh No!"; the album eventually became the last one with Estíbaliz Uranga, Sergio Blanco and Rafael Blanco, before they departed Mocedades in 1972, during which by that time, they were realizing the show América Negra in theaters, with songs of spiritual nature, of which they had planned to make another album, but this project was truncated after the three aforementioned members left the group (eventually, Sergio and Estíbaliz would form a duo in 1973, releasing several albums and singles together –and even representing Spain at Eurovision in 1975–, and two decades later would be joining the vocal band El Consorcio).